silaspe/maths/docs/group_theory.md

 ### proofs

-#### Proof number one: there's only one identity element.
+#### Proof number $1$: there's only $1$ identity element.

 This proof uses a proof by contradiction strategy.
-Let's say that there are more than one identity element.
+Let's say that there are more than $1$ identity element.
 So I'm going to choose the first two being $e_1$ and $e_2$.

 Now, I ask of you, what is $e_1$ ∘ $e_2$?
 Because on the one hand, it should equal $e_2$ because $e_1$ times anything is that thing.
 But on the other hand, it should equal $e_1$ because anything times $e_2$ is that thing.

 Thus, because they are both equal to $e_1$ ∘ $e_2$, they must themselves be equal.
-Thus there is only one identity element.
+Thus there is only $1$ identity element.

-And you can keep going with this logic, doing the same thing with the next one, and the next one, until there is only one left.
+And you can keep going with this logic, doing the same thing with the next one, and the next one, until there is only $1$ left.

 QED!

-#### Proof number two: The inverse of the inverse is the original.
+#### Proof number $2$: The inverse of the inverse is the original.

 Every element has an inverse.
 So, by definition, the inverse has an inverse.